hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 Crazy
 -------

+This module is not imported by default.
+User has to explicitly import it by giving the below command.

+import crazy;

 Remember to load data such that it ends on a working day and not a holiday/weekend, so that there is valid data on the last date in the date range currently loaded.
 Or else control dataIndex and cmpEndDateIndex such that they dont fall on a